The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 K71M Application Software

-One of the key points when reviewing any RGB gaming KB is determining the quality and functionality of its software. i-Rocks offers their own app for the K71M RGB and we confirm it is functional, easy to use, and complete.
+One of the key points when reviewing any RGB gaming KB is determining the quality and functionality of its software. i-Rocks offer their app for the K71M RGB and we confirm it is functional, easy to use, and complete.
 The app displays a nice-looking design and you can customize the UI color to match the color scheme of your desktop background, for example.

 That said, the K71M application software has a noteworthy weak point which has to do with the impossibility of setting the keyboard’s side backlight.
 So, for now, we can only configure it manually through the hotkeys.
 However, this may change in the future with a firmware and software update.

 We also experienced a small but annoying bug that triggers an error message most of the time when we apply or change a setting through the program.
-However, in no case did this bug prevent the setting change from being applied effectively.
+However, in no case did this bug prevents the setting change from being applied effectively.
 We hope that i-Rocks will fix it in a future version of the K71M software.

 The picture above shows the ‘Customize’ tab of the K71M’s app where you can choose the lighting properties and RGB color for individual keys or groups of them.